Fence disputes are the most common type of dispute between neighbours. Disagreements over fences may relate to:

 If your neighbour has responded to the fencing notice and agrees to the details concerning the fence, you can proceed with the fencing works.

 After 30 days from the date you provided the fencing notice, if you have not heard from your neighbour, you can proceed with the fencing works without their agreement.
-However, a An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. order will be required if you wish your neighbour to contribute to the cost of the works.
+However, a court order will be required if you wish your neighbour to contribute to the cost of the works.

 If a fence needs to be repaired urgently and it is impracticable to give your neighbour a fencing notice, the Fences Act allows an owner to undertake the works without giving notice.